nomlab/HABitatX/README.md

 [日本語]:    https://github.com/nomlab/HABitatX/blob/main/README.ja.md    "日本語"

 # HABitatX
 HABitatX is a tool that supports batch management of multiple devices, which tends to be complicated in the openHAB smart home system.
 This system works as an interface to provide batch management operations for openHAB.
 It is required that openHAB is running.
 The system operates as a stand-alone application and runs on the same computer as openHAB.
 It can create, modify, and delete text files that configure openHAB devices at once.

 Text files that configure openHAB devices are created from template codes and spreadsheets.
-Template code is a code that defines the structure and format of the text file that configures openHAB devices, and can embed necessary information in the specified locations.
-ERB is used as the format.
+Template code defines the structure of a text file that configures the openHAB device.
+Template code is an embedded type and creates a text file by embedding information obtained from external sources in specified locations.
+It uses ERB, a template engine, as the format.
-A spreadsheet is an interface with information embedded in the template code that is necessary to create a text file.The Excel format is used.
+A spreadsheet is an interface that contains a list of information to be embedded in the template code.
+It useu Excel as the format.

-HABitatX" is a term coined from "openHAB," "habitat," and "X," which represents a vision for the future.
+HABitatX" is a term coined from "openHAB", "habitat", and "X" which represents a vision for the future.
 # Requirements
 + Ruby 3.x
 + openHAB 3~